Master Planning

 We plan today to build the health-care infrastructure for tomorrow.

-We are laying the groundwork for future infrastructure needs to provide life-changing care for people in our communities over the next 20 to 30 years.
+We are laying the groundwork for future infrastructure needs at Sinai Health.
+These improvements will allow us to provide life-changing care for people in our communities over the next 20 to 30 years.

-We are currently in Stage 1 of the Government of Ontario's five-stage master planning capital process, which is required to gain support for physical expansion.
+We are currently in Stage 1 of the Government of Ontario's five-stage master planning capital process.
+This master planning process is required to gain support for physical expansion.
 The outcome of this process will be the next major capital project at Sinai Health.

 Dr. Gary Newton headshot